imarc/handbook/frontend.markdown

 ### Accessibility Checklist

 As you are working on a website, use the Baseline Checklist below to ensure an acceptable level of accessibility.
-For clients willing to pay more for an extra level of accessibility, use the Advanced Checklist.
+For clients who desire an extra level of accessibility, use the Advanced Checklist.

 #### Baseline Checklist